learn-co-curriculum/dsc-more-on-missing-data-lab/README.md

 ## Dropping Rows

-Finally, lets observe the impact on the distribution if we were to simply drop all of the rows that are missing an age value.
-Afterwards, calculate the mean, median and standard deviation of the ages along with a histogram, as before.
+Finally, let's observe the impact on the distribution if we were to simply drop all of the rows that are missing an age value.
+Then, calculate the mean, median and standard deviation of the ages along with a histogram, as before.

 ```python